 Also, if you’re really pressed for time (aka lazy), scroll to the end for a tl;dr summary.

 Validating His Idea

-GrooveHq lets teams share a company email and routes the right messages to the right members so it doesn’t get lost once a hundred messages start coming in.
+GrooveHQ lets teams share a company email and route the right messages to the right members so it doesn’t get lost once a hundred messages start coming in.

 There have been hundreds of such software services.

 GrooveHQ was entering an established market.

 Alex didn’t try to be Gordon Ramsay and invent an experimental dish with weird combinations that no one had ever seen before.